vnen/godot-tiled-importer/README.md

 * When creating a polygon or polyline in Tiled, do it in **clockwise order**.
   This is very important so Godot can properly recognize the shapes.

-* Object and image layers are currently ignored.

 * Godot has no decompression function (yet).
 So don't save the Tiled Map with any compressed format.
 "Base64 (uncompressed)" is also valid.
 You'll receive